Code-Cornelius/CorAI/docs/tutorial_pytorch_lightning.md

 # Pytorch Lightning (PL)

-Pytorch lightning is a library that reduces the boilerplate of Pytorch.
+Pytorch lightning is a library that provides a high-level interface for of Pytorch.
 We consider that this project is robust and efficient in its task, and for this reason we incorparate it in our projects.
 The idea is that it does some work we were trying to do ourselves: `metrics`, `early_stoppers`...